exercism/ruby/README.md

 Finally, you need to create a text template, `example.tt`, as the bases for the test suite.

-Start with the following boilerplate, and adjust as necessary:
+Start with the following boilerplate, and adjust as necessary.
+Remember, however, to strive to keep logic out of views.

 ```
 #!/usr/bin/env ruby